markus2610/deadSkunk/README.md

 * **AspectRatioImageView**   - an image view that maintains the aspect ratio of the source image
 * **SmoothSeekBarChangeListener** - a helper class that smooths out seekbar seeking no matter the range of values
 * **IntentUtils**			  - Intent Utility for common intents [IntentUtils](https://github.com/d-tarasov/android-intents)
-* **LicenseActivity**   - an easy way to display library attributions in a card-like layout all from a XML layout file
-* **FontLoader** - A roboto font convenience method for easily applying roboto typefaces to textviews
 * **Pools** - An object recycling pattern that helps to keep for recreating objects

 ---